UCL-ARC/fortran-unit-testing-lesson/episodes/5-testing-parallel-code.md

 Firstly, we must change how we define our test parameters:

 - We now use `MPITestParameter` instead of `AbstractTestParameter`.
+    - `MPITestParameter` inherits from `AbstractTestParameter` and provides an additional parameter in its constructor which corresponds to the number of processors for which a particular test should be ran.
 - We can't know for certain the rank of each process for the pFUnit communicator until the test case runs.
 Therefore, we now need to build arrays of input parameters with the rank of a process matching the index of the parameter array.
 For example, rank 0 would access index 1 of the input array during testing, rank 1 would access index 2 and so on.
 See below